JStateson/WFA_PDF_PhraseFinder/README.md

 # WFA_PDF_PhraseFinder
-Looks for words or phrases in a pdf
+Concepot app that looks for words or phrases in a pdf

 reports the page number and count of the occurrences